Skip to product information

 Assorted Color Ghost Bead Necklace

 Juniper beads or Cedar beads--sometimes called "Ghost Beads"--are important to our Diné.
 Wally explains the beads in the video below.
 Choose from these assorted colors.
-Our Cedar Bead Artist Rena Whitehorse uses cedar beads and glass beads for the colors.
+Our Cedar Bead Artist, Ethel Begay, uses cedar beads and glass beads for the colors.

 These are slightly longer than the plain Ghost Bead necklaces.